 Apply for general registration and specifically request that when your registration has been assessed and granted, it be immediately changed to non-practising registration (this is because the National Law requires that you be assessed for suitability for general registration before it can be transferred to non practising registration).

-Pay the non-practising application fee to enable your application to be assessed.
+Pay the application fee to enable your application to be assessed.

-Pay the non-practising registration fee (which is at least $400 less than the general registration fee).
+Pay the non-practising registration fee (which is less than the general registration fee).

 Note on your application form that you are paying the lower fee because you want your general registration to be immediately changed to non-practising registration.